 In the A/V rack or cabinet:

-6. Instructor wired microphones are by default on, but do not capture your voice very well if you move away from them.
+6. Seminar rooms have mics that pick up all voices at the table.
+In larger rooms, the instructor's wired microphones are by default on, but do not capture your voice very well if you move away from them.
 To assure your voice is captured, take a wireless mic out of the drawer.
 Press the power button or move the switch to on.
 Test that the mic is on by speaking with it close to your mouth.
 Put the mic transmitter on your belt and the mic on your shirt about 6-8 inches below your chin.

 Option B - All classes recorded privately